Surf Forecasts and Marine Weather - No Hype - Just the Facts!

 Satellite Imagery

-Hi-res Nino1.2 & 3.4 Qualitative Analysis: (3/13) The latest images depict a moderate warm stream from Ecuador uniformly covering the area on the equator west to 160W but steadily losing density with many less warm pockets interspersed.
-And cold water was developing between 100W-130W.
-There is still an El Nino signal present but now the beginnings of a cold La Nina signal are starting to emerge to the oceans surface west of the Galapagos.
+Hi-res Nino1.2 & 3.4 Qualitative Analysis: (4/29) The latest images depict a moderate warm pool from Ecuador uniformly covering the area on the equator west to the dateline and beyond but with a well developed cool stream running west directly on the equator from Ecuador reaching west to 140W.
+But there is still a solid El Nino signal present at the surface with the exception of a cold La Nina signal.

 Nino 3.4 Daily CDAS Index Temps: